nyurik/lexicator/README.md

 Imports Wiktionary's grammatical data into Wikidata

 ## ATTENTION
 This description is outdated and needs to be rewritten.
-The [main.py](main.py) needs some love too.
+The main [lexicator.py](lexicator.py) file also needs some love.

 ## Usage